Message from the Chief of Police

-Hassan Ramzah,
+Hassan Ramzah

-Chief and Assistant Vice Chancellor of University Police Department
+Assistant Vice Chancellor and Chief of Police

-Department Timeline
+Department History and Timeline

-• UNL PD Earns international accreditation
+1. UNL PD Earns international accreditation

 After a 3-year review, the Commission on Accreditation for Law Enforcement Agencies (CALEA) has granted the University Police Department accreditation.

-• New Location
+2. New Location

 University Police moved from 17th and Holdrege into 300 N.17th St. The new department covers the west ground level area of the parking garage.
 Police dispatch has been connected to an area law enforcement CAD system.
 The system allows for area agencies to observe what calls other agencies are currently on.
 The benefit of all departments sharing information allows for better use of patrol duties and assisting each other in protecting the campus community.
 An additional investigator was assigned to assist the previous investigator in expanding duties.

-• Owen Yardley was appointed Chief of Police.
+3. Owen Yardley was appointed Chief of Police.

 Chief Yardley had spent the previous 22 years with the Lancaster County Sheriff's Office.
 Since his appointment Chief Yardley has worked closely with Vice Chancellor for Business and Finance Christine Jackson to obtain additional officers and equipment for the Department.
 Some other notable changes have been an increase in the Bike Patrol, computerized dispatch, a new report system in the works, and the addition of a crime scene technician who works with the Lancaster County Sheriff's Office and Lincoln Police Department on major crime scenes.
 Today's UPD consists of 74 dedicated employees: 12 Dispatchers, 13 Community Service Officers, and 31 commissioned officers of varying rank.

-• Chief Cauble resigned and Assistant Chief Bill Manning made Interim Chief
+4. Chief Cauble resigned and Assistant Chief Bill Manning made Interim Chief

 In the short time Chief Manning was in office he implemented several notable programs.
 A Policy Review committee was created and charged with updating the Department policy and procedures manual.
 An Advisory Board was created with representatives from all areas of the Department to address employee concerns.
 An Investigation unit and Campus Safety & Crime Prevention units were also reinstated after having been previously dissolved due to personnel cuts.
 Finally, department cruisers received in-car cameras during this time.

-• Chief Gade retired and Lt.
+5. Chief Gade retired and Lt.
 Ken Cauble was promoted to Chief of Police.

 In the years to follow Chief Cauble made many changes, one of the most major being the severance of Parking and Transit Services into a separate Department.
 The Student security and Residence Hall security programs were dissolved and replaced by full-time Community Service Officers.